-Schematic results from the acute effects of exercise in healthy subjects and disease are presented in Tables and .
+Schematic results from the acute effects of exercise in healthy subjects and disease are presented in Tables 4 and 5.

-Table 4 Acute effects of exercise in healthy subjects
+Table 4 Acute effects of exercise in healthy subjects.

 The mechanisms behind the exercise-induced mobilization of EPCs are not fully understood.
 In patients with cardiovascular disease, exercise-induced ischemia seems to stimulate augmentation of EPCs.
 In healthy subjects, tissue ischemia is not normally expected to occur due to exercise, but strenuous exercise at levels above what is defined as anaerobic levels, might induce oxidative stress and an inflammatory response and thus could stimulate the release of EPCs from the bone marrow[121,122].
 Researchers have hypothesized[34,132] that, in an attempt to address vascular damage, EPCs show a compensatory increase in patients with mild to moderate CHF.
 Interestingly, VEGF and SDF are potent angiogenic factors that have been shown to increase after exercise sessions with concomitant rise in EPCs in cardiovascular disease, indicating a possible pathophysiological link.
 Therefore, endothelial factors, cytokines, bone-marrow-derived factors and oxidative stress are involved throughout exercise training and may explain exercise beneficial effects in health and cardiovascular disease.